RaminHaghi/RaminHaghi/README.md

 <h4>🙋🏻 &nbsp; About me :</h4>

-- i'm 25, live in iran and I love nature tourism

-- I am most interested in the Computer World and Coding
+- i'm 25, I am most interested in the Computer World and Coding

-- My main language is Kurdish, I can also speak Farsi and English

 <br />

 <h4>💻 &nbsp; Languages ​​and tools I currently work with :</h4>